Teaching accounting for the fourth industrial revolution: ICT integration in South African schools

 Mutsure, C. (2019).
 An investigation of the factors affecting adoption and integration of ICT as a pedagogical tool in the teaching and learning of Mathematics: a case of Bondamakara cluster (Doctoral dissertation, BUSE).

 Naidoo, G. M. (2020).
 Digital Communication: Information Communication Technology (ICT) Usage for Teaching and Learning.
-In Handbook of Research on Digital Learning (pp. 1–19).
+Handbook of Research on Digital Learning (pp. 1–19).
 IGI Global.

 Naidoo, G. M., Madida, M., & Rugbeer, H. (2019).
 A conceptual framework for ICT integration in rural secondary schools in South Africa.
 Journal of Gender, Information and Development in Africa (JGIDA), 8(3), 187–212.